hyhieu/hyhieu.github.io/blog/easy_pybind.md

   used in the process.

-This boilerplate complexity obscures the core logic of compiling, linking, and binding kernels, turning a conceptually simple process into something opaque and untracable.
-In turn, this creates a steep entrance barrier for anyone aspired to develop or research kernels.
+This boilerplate complexity obscures the core logic of compiling, linking, and binding kernels.
+This obscurity turns a conceptually simple process into something opaque and untracable one.
+In turn, a steep entrance barrier is imposed for anyone aspired to develop or research kernels.

 ## EasyPybind -- a simple tool to kickstart writing kernels